Skip to content

 How local features and landscape have shaped our thinking for the proposed layout of the new neighbourhood.

-In preparing the concept layout for the site, the technical team appointed by Bloor Homes first of all considered the landscape features, topography and local context of the area.
+In preparing the concept layout for the site, the technical team appointed by Bloor Homes first of all considered the landscape and biodiversity features, topography and local context of the area.
 The following plan shows some of the features and constraints that have informed the plans.
 Key features include important tree belts towards the south west of the site, public rights of way FRAD17, FRAD18 and FRAD19 which traverse the site, and the A38 to the east of the site which will require a noise buffer and land set aside for potential future slip road improvements.

 A plan showing site features that need to be considered in preparing the concept layout for the site - click to enlarge